 Jonathan Kent's ghostly appearances in Series 10.
 Did he really return from the grave to impart advice?
 Or was he merely an avatar of Jor-El, who recognised that his own tense relationship with his son might prevent him from adhering to his advice, thus choosing A Form You Are Comfortable With as "Jonathan" is the only person he knows Clark will listen to?

-Is Oliver the best or second-best character on the show, or is he just a jerk?
+Is Oliver the true star on the show, or is he just a murderous tool?
 You decide!

 Is Chloe's transformation into a Big Brother-like figure to "protect" Metropolis in Season 9 the result of Post-Traumatic Stress in reaction to Jimmy's death?